fosterful/scheduler/README.md

 ### Reporting Issues

-If you encounter a bug or odd behavior that looks unintentional, please create an issue ticket and clearly describe the problem, reproducing it exactly if possible.
+If you encounter a bug or odd behavior that appears unintentional, please create an issue ticket and clearly describe the problem, reproducing it exactly if possible.

 ### Contacting the maintainers

-For all other questions and concerns related to this project, you can directly message @nvick or @benjaminwood.
+For all other questions and concerns related to this project, please create an issue with a short but clear description.
+Responses will be as quick as possible, so Thank You in advance for your patience.

 ---